 The Illuminated Ballroom is a family-friendly event with performers, music, hands-on art making, and beverages available in Courthouse Square, 1102 A Street in Tacoma.
 Check out illuminated art on the nearby Tacoma Light Trail.

 Tulalip Lights & Ice has 9.7 million lights on plants surrounding the casino entrance ponds and the Tulalip Amphitheater at 10400 34th Ave.
 NE in Tulalip.
 Ice skating, food for sale, and a beer garden.
+See Santa some nights.

 The Great Train Show features model train layouts, a kids’ play area, and hundreds of vendors at Washington State Fair Events Center, 110 9th Ave.
 SW in Puyallup.
 Children age 11 and younger are free.